 For details on this see Contact Board 10.

-If the THROW ADJUSTMENT option has been fitted, then, when the trigger is released for braking, it only goes back as far as your throw adjustment has been set, so the start speed can be made quite high with a combination of these controls.
+If the THROW ADJUSTMENT option has been fitted, then, when the trigger is released for braking, it only goes back as far as your throw adjustment has been set, so the start speed can be made quite high with a combination of this adjustment and the sensitivity adjustment.

 While pressed IN, this switch cuts the feed to the car and motor, even if the trigger is pulled.
 Once released the power feeds in at whatever point the trigger has been pulled to, but at the rate set by the ACCELERATION control.
 The idea is that your trigger is already pulled in on the start line so that all you need to do is release the switch to give you a quicker start from the line.